Azure/repair-script-library/src/linux/common/helpers/alar/README.md

 ### How can I recover my failed VM?
 To use the ALAR scripts with the help of the vm repair extension you have to utilize the command ‘run’ and its option ‘--run-id’
-The script-id for the automated recovery is: _linux-recover_
+The script-id for the automated recovery is: linux-alar-fki

 #### Example ####